 Yes.
-The VIVE system will let you know and your accounting systems know which vendors are approved for payment and to bid on jobs.
 However, compliance testing for some vendors such as municipalities may be waived.

 Need help with our site?
 Chat now with a VIVE representative online!

 No. VIVE is not a credit reporting agency.

 The Office of Foreign Assets Control (OFAC) of the US Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy or economy of the United States.